curityio/username-password-authenticator/test/README.md

 ## Deploy the Plugin

-Whenever the plugin code changes, build the code into JAR files in a custom Docker image:
+Whenever the plugin code changes, build it into JAR files in a custom Docker image:

 ```bash
 ./test/build.sh